Klasmart-Engineering/klasmart-live-frontend/README.md

 **Archive the iOS binary**

 Now it's possible to archive the binary and then distribute and upload to App Store as usual.

+## Pull Request Process

+### General : WHat to know when opening a PR

+1. Point your PR to `main` branch
+2. Respect the PR title format : e.g. `fix(TICKET): Short but meaningful description`.
+You can refer to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+And double check the title of your PR, this title will be included in the release note of our product.
+It has to be understood by non-technical people.
+3. Make sure your PR is ready for review before creating a PR.
+Or open a `draft` PR if necessary.
+4. Give your PR a description if necessary.
+5. Give your PR a label if necessary : e.g. `Do Not Merge` if the PR is not supposed to be included in the next version.
+6. A PR can be `squashed and merged` if it passes the pipeline checks but most important check is being reviewed by 2 or more CODEOWNERS.
+7. If your PR stay pending for a while, make sure to solve any conflicts and rebase with `main` branch if necessary.

+The Pull Request Process can change slightly depending on the current priorities.
+In average you can expect your PR to be merge within 72 hours.

+### External teams

+KidsLoop CODEOWNERS have a time slot for reviewing carefuly the work from external teams but feel free to ask questions before opening a PR if it makes the process easier or you're not sure if you're work will match KidsLoop codebase.
+Make sure you review your code with your internal team or supervisor (draft PR) before opening the PR for KidsLoop team.

+As KidsLoop CODEOWNERS might not be aware of the current goals for external teams, please reach out if some PR are in a urgent state or a specific PR needs to be reviewed in priority.
+Do it only after confirmation with KidsLoop product and delivery team.

+For any technical questions please contact the CODEOWNERS.

+## Code review

+### Best practices

+To respect the KidsLoop codebase, here's a few key points to follow when creating code in the `kidsloop-live-frontend` repository:
+1. Re-use components or refactor existent if what you want to achieve is slightly different.
+2. Re-use color variables instead of creating new ones.
+See `/config/index.ts`.
+3. Make components as small and dumb as possible.
+4. Create easy and understandable function names and variable names.
+5. Don’t use inline styles.
+Prefer to css `class` instead.
+6. Use `theme.spacing(X)` instead of `px` for font sizes, margins and padding.
+7. Respect the naming convention from folders and file names.